spycrab/ape/README.md

 - GoogleTest (*Tests only*)

 ## Documentation

-There is currently no live version of the documentation available.
+You can either check out a semi-recent version of the documentation [online](https://spycrab.github.io/ape-docs-live/) (Also available as a [PDF](https://github.io/ape-docs-live/docs.pdf)).
-You have to build it yourself using the steps mentioned below.
+..or build the most recent version yourself using the steps listed below.

 ## Building